 Our personal sweeteners of choice are: xylitol, rice syrup, and stevia or erythritol, although we occasionally use others including caster sugar, honey, dried fruits, fruit juice and maple syrup, all in small quantities due to the presence of fructose (we massively cut down on sugar in our diet in the first place thanks to I Quit Sugar’s 8-Week Detox, so for us it is the addictive sugar fructose that is the major problem – to find out more about why, go take a look at our Resources page.).

 Having said this, we have chosen to give as little as possible of these to our children, too.
 My husband and I are used to sugar, and we miss sweet treats, so these are wonderful for us.
-But while our children are still so young (2 and 6 months), we want to encourage savoury over sweet as much as possible, and try to keep even natural sweeteners to an absolute minimum.
+But while our children are still so young, we want to encourage savoury over sweet as much as possible, and try to keep even natural sweeteners to an absolute minimum.

-We do not want them to miss out, and as they grow older we will probably bake more naturally sweet treats with them so that they know that they can still occasionally enjoy sweet things as we do.
+We do not want them to miss out, and as they grow older we will probably bake more naturally sweet treats with them so that they know that they can still occasionally enjoy sweet things as we do, but their tastebuds will be more used to less sweet flavours and so they will be content with smaller amounts, and most likely find shop-bought or even many homemade sweet things too sweet, as we do.

-So, bearing all this in mind, here are a selection of sweeteners:
+So, bearing all this in mind, here are a selection of sweeteners and some information about them:

 Erythritol, Xylitol, and other “Sugar Alcohols” (ending in -ol)

 Sugar alcohols are white water-soluble solids that, despite their name, are actually not “sugar”.
 They are naturally occurring in fruits, but are usually processed in order to use as a sweetener.
 I personally only use two that I have been genuinely convinced are safe and easy to use as a sugar alternative: xylitol and erythritol.
-Both have been found to be very safe to use, but as with all sugar alcohols, in large doses they can cause digestive issues in some people, so it is recommended you use them in smaller amounts.
+Both have been found to be very safe to use, but as with all sugar alcohols, in large doses (we are talking more than 65-90g per day – far more than we should be eating anyway) they can cause digestive issues in some people, so it is recommended you use them in smaller amounts.

 Xylitol in particular is a popular sugar substitute, as it is the most similar in texture and taste to table (caster) sugar and can be used in a 1:1 ratio in substitutions.
-It is also popular due to several health benefits that it boasts: it is included in sugar-free chewing gum for its well-known contribution to dental health, having even been shown to rebuild tooth enamel!!
-It can also build bone density and help prevent osteoporosis, as well as helping prevent and treat ear infections in children.
+It is also popular due to several health benefits that it boasts: it is included in sugar-free chewing gum for its well-known contribution to dental health, having been shown to reduce dental decay and promote good bacteria in the mouth.
+It can also build bone density and is being studied as a potential treatment for osteoporosis, as well as helping prevent and treat ear infections in children.
 There are even some studies done in rats that suggest xylitol may increase collagen production and so help slow down the ageing process!

-Xylitol is my sweetener of choice in most baked goods due to the ease with which I can replace the sugar in a recipe, but I personally dislike the post-chewing-gum-fresh-minty-mouth taste it gives if it is consumed unbaked, so I avoid using it in icing or anything that will not be consumed cooked and with plenty of flavour to hide the taste.
-I also try not to use it more than once a week for our family due to the digestive issues it may cause.
+Xylitol is my sweetener of choice in most baked goods due to the ease with which I can replace the sugar in a recipe, but (although I personally have got used to it) some may dislike the post-chewing-gum-fresh-minty-mouth taste it gives if it is consumed unbaked.
+I also try not to use it more than once or at most twice a week for our family due to the digestive issues it may cause.

-Please also note that xylitol can be harmful to dogs, so if you use this, do not leave it anywhere your pets can access it!
+Please also note that xylitol can be fatal to dogs who cannot process it, so if you use this, do not leave it anywhere your pets can access it!

 I tend not to use straight erythritol (again, I would like to keep avoiding digestive issues in case it would affect us that way), but I occasionally use Natvia, which combines stevia (see below) and erythritol.
 I love this blend as it hides the bitter aftertaste of stevia that my husband dislikes, while still boasting the natural, healthy non-blood-sugar-spiking qualities of both stevia and erythritol.